dotBunny/JARVIS/README.md

 >ChannelID = YOUR CHANNEL ID

 ## Help
 Once you have managed to wrangle [GO](https://golang.org/) into compiling the source, you simply need to run the executable.
+You will be prompted to login to Spotify (to provide a token for the app).
+You will need to do this every time the app stars, thus, the URL needed is copied to your clipboard for a quick paste into your nearest local browser.

 `CTRL-C` to Exit